Magna-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 17 Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” Task 18 Displays all lines of the file /etc/ssh/sshd_config starting with a letter Task 19 Replace all characters A and c from input to Z and e respectively
+Task 17 Displays all the lines in the file /etc/passwd that do not contain the pattern “bin” Task 18 Displays all lines of the file /etc/ssh/sshd_config starting with a letter Task 19 Replace all characters A and c from input to Z and e respectively Task 20 removes all letters c and C from input